HomeBlogCapability Statement

 Our Capability Statement Pro service delivers a branded 1-page CAP with editable master file, NAICS/PSC mapping, and 3 revisions — $1,200 standard, $960 for verified veterans.
 Or grab the free template pack (5 industry templates).

-A capability statement is not a brochure.
-It's a weapons-grade marketing tool that either gets you invited into the room or keeps you out.
+A capability statement isn't a brochure.
+It either gets you in the room or keeps you out.
 Spend real time on it.
 Iterate.
-Get feedback from a contracting officer if you can.
-The document that takes you two days to get right will work for the next three years.
+If you know a contracting officer, ask them to mark it up.
+The version you sweat for two days runs for the next three years.

 Want us to run this for you?